In 1912 an American “Lady Undertaker” addresses the question of why women are especially suited to work with the dead.

 Patricia Lundy explores the relationship between women and death by reflecting on two books.
 Smoke Gets In Your Eyes: And Other Lessons from the Crematory, Caitlin Doughty’s memoir on her experience (past and current) in the death industry and Susanna Clarke’s Jonathan Strange and Mr. Norrell, with specific focus on Lady Pole.
 In this post Patricia entertains theContinue reading “Midwives, Layers-Out, and Lady Pole”

-Kate Mayfield is the author of the memoir, The Undertaker’s Daughter.
-Here she takes us back to a time when women were not prominent figures in the funeral industry.
-Sharing the stories of women who played important roles ‘behind the scenes’ at her father’s funeral home, Kate’s childhood home.
+Author of The Undertaker’s Daughter, Kate Mayfield is here to take us back in time.
+A time when women were not public figures in the funeral industry but played important roles ‘behind the scenes’ at her father’s funeral home, Kate’s childhood home.

 We are delighted to announce our first post this coming Monday will be from the wonderful Kate Mayfield, author of The Undertaker’s Daughter!